pglob/CS-410_Audio_Project/README.md

 To improve the program, further tuning of input parameters is always a good thing.
 Dynamically adjusting expected formants based on the input's root frequency should enable this to work with other people's voices.
 Additional preprocessing to remove high frequency noise may allow for including F3 formants in the detection, potentially increasing accuracy.
 Adding more robust methods for detection such as Mel-frequency Cepstral coefficients would also go a long way.

 Currently, the program tries to interpret voiced consonants as vowels, leading to messy output around consonants.
-Adding detection for consonsants, would make it clearer where vowels are.
+Adding detection for consonants, would make it clearer where vowels are.
 ### License

 [Link to LICENSE file](./LICENSE)